learningdebunked/Parrot/README.md

-# MockService
+# Parrot MockService
 Spins up a light weight spring boot based mock service

 # Prerequisites
 Knowledge of the following technologies and frameworks